CosmaVergari/os161-vm/README.md

 # Improvements

 A possible improvement for our project could be adding multi-processor support for the virtual memory manager, even though some parts are already thread-safe.

+Another idea would be to implement different and more efficient page replacement strategies.